 - Containerized imports of iron or steel articles are expected to rise by May 2024, which is typically the peak import month.
-Volumes will likely be the highest in the second quarter of 2024 and lowest in the fourth quarter. - Compared to the last quarter of 2023, imports of iron or steel articles are likely to grow faster than total containerized imports in the first half of 2024, before falling significantly in the second half of the year.
+Volumes will likely be the highest in the second quarter of 2024 and lowest in the fourth quarter. - Compared to the last quarter of 2023, imports of iron or steel articles are likely to grow faster than total containerized imports in the second quarter of 2024, before falling in the second half of the year.

 - In 2010 to 2022, containerized imports of iron or steel articles grew faster than total containerized imports. - After a boom during the pandemic, imports of iron or steel articles dropped sharply.
 The gap below the pre-COVID trend was 17% in March 2023.
-However, volumes increased slightly above the long-term trend in December 2023 and are likely to stay near the trend through the end of the first quarter of 2025.
+However, volumes were marginally below the long-term trend in January 2024 and are likely to stay near the trend through the end of the first quarter of 2025.